The effect of matter discreteness on gravitational wave propagation in post-geometrical optics: Post-geometrical optics

 Gravitational wave energy is $E=4\times10^{-15} f$/Hz eV.
 For the local plane wave approximation to be valid, $E\gg E_{\text{C}}$ is necessary.
 The lowest LIGO--Virgo--KAGRA frequency $\sim10$ Hz corresponds to $E=4\times10^{-14}$ eV, so the approximation is reliable for $m\lesssim$ 100 MeV, and the distance correction is large for $m\gtrsim 10$ eV.
 For LISA, the smallest frequency is $\sim10^{-4}$ Hz, so the corresponding mass range is 0.1 MeV $\gtrsim m\gtrsim0.01$ eV.
-Pulsar timing arrays with the lowest frequency $\sim10^{-9}$ Hz correspond to the mass range 1 keV $\gtrsim m\gtrsim10^{-6}$ eV, but if the distances of stochastic sources are not determined, there is no measurable signal.
+Pulsar timing arrays with the lowest frequency $\sim10^{-9}$ Hz correspond to the mass range 1 keV $\gtrsim m\gtrsim10^{-6}$ eV, but there is a measurable signal only if distance to the sources can be determined.
 In \cite{Koksbang:2021alx}, dark matter masses $10^4$ GeV $\gtrsim m\gtrsim100$ MeV were excluded by lack of observed CMB distortion.